 What was Title 42?

 In March 2020, the Trump Administration implemented a public health rule during the COVID-19 pandemic to turn away asylum seekers at the border–without giving them a chance to present their cases for asylum.
-The rule is commonly referred to as “Title 42” because its legal authority derived from Title 42 of the U.S. Code.
+The rule was commonly referred to as “Title 42” because the legal authority referenced by the policy is in Title 42 of the U.S. Code.

 Between March 2020 and May 2023, Title 42 was used to justify nearly 3 million expulsions under the pretext of public health.
-Public health officials agreed that Title 42 did not protect people from COVID-19.
-This rule faced a number of legal challenges for undermining the U.S.'s obligations to asylum seekers under domestic and international law.
-There is no public health rationale for denying people their legal right to claim asylum at the U.S. border.
+Public health officials agreed that Title 42 did not protect people from COVID-19 and drove up the number of encounters at the border as people crossed repeatedly.
+This rule faced a number of legal challenges for undermining the U.S.' obligations to asylum seekers under domestic and international law.
+There was and is no public health rationale for denying people their legal right to claim asylum at the U.S. border.

 Title 42 ended on May 11, 2023, coinciding with the end of the federal public health order for COVID-19.
-However, the implementation of President Biden’s ‘asylum ban’ continues to undermine the rights of asylum seekers at the U.S.–Mexico border.
+However, the next day, on May 12, 2023, President Biden implemented the ‘asylum ban’, which continues to undermine the rights of asylum seekers at the U.S.–Mexico border.

 What is President Biden’s “Asylum Ban”?

-While the IRC welcomed the end of Title 42, President Biden’s ‘asylum ban’ bars asylum seekers who passed through another country on their way to the southern U.S. border unless they had previously applied for (and been denied) asylum elsewhere or managed to receive an appointment at a port of entry through a new U.S. government app for smartphones, called CBP One.
+While the IRC welcomed the end of Title 42, President Biden’s asylum ban’ bars asylum seekers who passed through another country on their way to the southern U.S. border unless they had previously applied for (and been denied) asylum elsewhere or were lucky enough to secure a limited appointment time at a port of entry through a new U.S. government app for smartphones, called CBP One.

-This policy stands in stark contrast to President Biden’s campaign promises to overhaul inhumane asylum and deportation processes, since it limits the legal rights of asylum seekers to seek protection in the U.S., leaving the most vulnerable in dangerous conditions.
+This policy stands in stark contrast to President Biden’s commitments to overhaul inhumane asylum and deportation processes.
+It turns asylum protections into a lottery system, often leaving the protection of vulnerable people to chance, while many remain in dangerous conditions.

 In the IRC's Welcome Center for asylum seekers, a husband and wife sit with their back to the camera as they discuss their journey as asylum seekers.
 The wife is holding their 2-year-old daughter.